Umuzi-org/ACN-syllabus/content/syllabuses/short-course-datascience-1.md

 #### Session 2

-Conceptual session: This should be based on previous conceptual questions.
+Conceptual session: This should be based on previous conceptual questions covered in:

+- {{< contentlink path="data-science/foundational-short-course/4-what-is-data-science-questions" >}}

 If the learners are struggling with finishing the questions on time then this can be a hot-seat session focused on helping the learners overcome any technical difficulties people are struggling with.